linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 This solution integrates SSH login approval with MySQL, using Pushbullet for notifications, and includes explicit handling of the MySQL port number for each script.
 .
 🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹😊🫥😊🫥😊☺️😊🫥😊☺️😊☺️😊☺️😊☺️😊☺️☺️😊☺️😊☺️😊☺️😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥🫥😊😊🫥😊🫥🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊
-...

-Here's the updated code with Duo Security PAM integration and Twilio-based OTP, ensuring SSH triggers Duo or Twilio options without fallback to password authentication:
+.Here's the rewritten guide with proper `/etc/ssh/sshd_config` configuration included:

 ---

-### Updated Comprehensive Guide: Implementing Multi-Option 2FA for SSH with Duo Security and Twilio
+### Comprehensive Guide: Implementing Multi-Option 2FA for SSH with Duo Security and Twilio

-This guide ensures a seamless OTP-based 2FA setup, avoiding the **"keyboard-interactive authentication prompts from server | password"** prompt.
+This guide demonstrates how to implement multi-option two-factor authentication (2FA) for SSH using Duo Security and the Twilio API, enabling OTP verification via SMS or voice call without requiring a **TwiML Bin URL**.

 ---